 Oddly, I still fear the words that will come out of my mouth.
 I have been over them a thousand times.
 I have scratched out lines and replaced them with better ones.
 My syntax stinks.
 My use of the English language is always suspect.
 I have misplaced modifiers stumbling all over each other.
 My dialect is still countryfied, no matter how much I try to polish up my pronunciations.

 I’m not whining.
 I just want this to be right.
 I want to do right by this lady whom we have come to honor and remember.
 She has been a dear friend to my family.
 I am honored to be a part of this day.
-But for now, my pacing reminds me of walking the hospital corridor before my first child was born.
+But in this moment, my pacing reminds me of walking the hospital corridor before my first child was born.

 My buddy, Shawn, is at the piano.
 The old hymns are floating around the room as he tickles the keys.
 I am taken back to an old country church with a slanted floor and wooden pews.
 Miss Peggy at the piano.
 The words of ‘In the Garden’ etched permanently in my memory.